-Throughout his career, thanks to advances on the baseball court and beyond, he has been the subject of media attention and fans.
+Thanks to advances in the baseball court and beyond, he has been the subject of media attention and fans throughout his career.
 His reckless lifestyle – a love of booze and women – combined with a desire to do good, and he often visited children in hospitals and orphanages as a member of the Knights of Columbus.
-At the end of his playing career, he was unable to find a job in baseball, mainly due to poor behavior during performances in Major League Baseball.
+At the end of his playing career, he could not find a job in baseball, mainly due to poor behavior during performances in Major League Baseball.
 In 1946, he was diagnosed with cancer.
 His last game, devoted to the silver anniversary of Yankee Stadium, where Babe Ruth started a career, was lucky for Nat Fein.
 He captured the weakened posture of Babe Ruth and became the first sports photographer who won a Pulitzer Prize.
-This photo illustrates a sad moment in a baseball history book.

 41. Country Doctor, W. Eugene Smith, 1948.

 Rural regions of America always lack proper health care.
-An extended photo essay of the only doctor’s life in village Kremmling, with a 2,000 population made by W. Eugene Smith, shed light on the routine life of Dr. Ernest Ceriani.
-The constant persistence and fight for human beings reflected in stoic posture and tired glance of physicians.
+An extended photo essay of the only doctor’s life in the village Kremmling, with a 2,000 population made by W. Eugene Smith, shed light on the routine life of Dr. Ernest Ceriani.
+The constant persistence and fight for human beings are reflected in physicians’ stoic posture and tired glance.
 The minimum equipment it’s hard accessibility resulted in numerous ways to adopt the surroundings: Dr. performed a Caesarean section in the kitchen, gave injection on the back of the car, etc.

-The photos were published in LIFE magazine and claimed as “an instant classic,” and this publication started a new form of photo report.
+The photos were published in LIFE magazine and claimed as “an instant classic,” This publication started a new form of photo report.
 Thanks to this and several other works, W. Eugene Smith became one of the most influential photojournalists of the century.

 Interesting fact: Dr.Ceriani asked for the patient’s permission to agree to a W. Eugene Smith presence each time.